The three dimensional stochastic Zakharov system: Introduction and main results

-The global uniform Strichartz estimate for \eqref{ptz-potential-v1} is the key ingredient in \cite{CHN21} in proving the global well-posedness below the ground state for the deterministic problem in dimension $d = 4$.
-Here, we prove Strichartz estimates on bounded time intervals using perturbation arguments, which suffices for the finite time analysis. \end{enumerate} \end{remark}
+The global uniform Strichartz estimate for the Schrödinger operator with free wave potential $\partial_t - \imu \Delta + \imu v_1$ is the key ingredient in \cite{CHN21} in proving the global well-posedness below the ground state for the deterministic problem in dimension $d = 4$.
+Here, for solutions of the Schrödinger part of~\eqref{equa-z-Omegav2z-mild}, we prove estimates in Strichartz spaces on bounded time intervals using perturbation arguments, which suffices for the finite time analysis. \end{enumerate} \end{remark}

 \paragraph{\bf Organization of the paper} In Section~\ref{sec:mot}, a heuristic derivation of the stochastic Zakharov system and the strategy of the proof is discussed.
 Section~\ref{Sec-DS-transf} is mainly concerned with the refined rescaling transformations.
 We prove the equivalence of solving the stochastic and random Zakharov systems, and also show how solutions can be glued together.
 Section~\ref{Sec-Normal-Form} is devoted to the normal form transform.
 In Section~\ref{Sec-Multi-Esti}, we provide the functional framework for the proof of Theorem~\ref{Thm-LWP} and provide corresponding multi-linear estimates.
 In Section~\ref{Sec-WP-Max-Time} and Section~\ref{Sec-WP-Ground} we give the proofs of Theorems \ref{Thm-LWP} and \ref{Thm-GWP-Ground}, respectively.
 In Section~\ref{Sec-Noise-Reg} we prove Theorem~\ref{Thm-Noise-Reg} concerning the noise regularization effect on well-posedness.
 Finally, we prove the equivalence of different solution concepts we use in this article, i.e. weak solutions, mild solutions, and normal form solutions, in Appendix~\ref{App-Weak-Mild} and Appendix~\ref{App-Mild-Normal}.